 I Council Values Focusing on our customers' needs; being honest, open and accountable; and making best use of our resources; working in partnership.

-II Policy and Legal (including Strategic Environmental Assessment, Equality Issues, Health or Risk Assessment)

-The Regional Prosperity Framework is a nonstatutory statement intended to support future economic prosperity.
+11 Policy and Legal (including Strategic Environmental Assessment, Equality Issues, Health or Risk Assessment) The Regional Prosperity Framework is a non- statutory statement intended to support future economic prosperity.
 It does not have specific plans and proposals which require a SEA which was confirmed through pre-screening.
 There are no specific equality issues, or requirements for health or risk assessment associated with this report.
 However, the framework acknowledges differences in equality of opportunity across the region.

-III Implications for Scheme of Delegations to Officers

-None.

-IV Impact on performance and performance Indicators

-The report has no direct impact on performance indicators.
+111 Implications for Scheme of Delegations to Officers None.
+IV Impact on performance and performance Indicators The report has no direct impact on performance indicators.

-V Relevance to Single Outcome Agreement

-Outcome 3 - Our economy is diverse and dynamic, and West Lothian is an attractive place for doing business.
+V Relevance to Single Outcome Agreement Outcome 3 - Our economy is diverse and dynamic, and West Lothian is an attractive place for doing business.
 Outcome 8 - We make the most efficient and effective use of resources by minimising our impact on the built and natural environment.

-VI Resources - (Financial, Staffing and Property)

-There are no specific staffing, financial or property issues arising from the report.
-The cost of progressing the framework has been met by the City Region Deal

-VII Consideration at PDSP
+VI Resources - (Financial, Staffing and Property) There are no specific staffing, financial or property issues arising from the report.
+The cost of progressing the framework has been met by the City Region Deal VII Consideration at PDSP This is the first time this report has been considered by the PDSP.

-This report was presented to D&T PDSP on 9 November 2021.
-The panel was supportive of the framework but recognised that it will be important to see and engage in the implementation plan.
-In particular the panel noted that the implementation plan should address wider cross border transportation infrastructure in the north and west of West Lothian.

 VIII Other consultations None.